A Note from the Chamberlins

 In 1989, Steve created the NAIOP Challenge, an annual real estate competition between UC Berkeley and Stanford, now replicated across the country.
 He has also lectured at Stanford, University of Pennsylvania, Cornell, Clemson, and the University of Hawaii, among others.
 This teaching experience deepened his commitment to education and instructional quality.

 A graduate of University of Hawaii’s College of Business, Steve has been inducted into the school’s Hall of Honor for distinguished graduates.
-He also earned his master’s at the University of Pennsylvania in City Planning.
-Steve met his Susan in high school, and they have been married for more than 50 years.
+He holds a M.A. in City Planning from the University of Pennsylvania.
+Steve met Susan in high school, and they have been married for more than 50 years.
 Today, Steve maintains his conviction that all children deserve access to quality public schools.

 Susan Chamberlin has enjoyed a rewarding career in architecture, and is now focusing on the philanthropic work of the Chamberlin Family Foundation.
 As 20-year residents of Richmond, Calif., Susan and Steve focus their philanthropic efforts on their home community.